 On the opposite side of Project 615’s store is ABLE.ABLE is a lifestyle brand focused on ending generational poverty by providing economic opportunities for women.
-The story is about the owner who lived in Ethiopia and saw how the women have to resort to prostitution to provide for them and their families.
+The story is about the owner who lived in Ethiopia and saw how the women have to resort to prostitution to provide for themselves and their families.
 ABLE gives them an alternative way to make a living while empowering them at the same time.

-ABLE has grown from producing a single collection of hand-woven scarves to a one-stop-shop for ethical fashion, offering leather goods, handmade jewelry, denim, clothing, and footwear.
+ABLE has grown from producing a single collection of hand-woven scarves to a one-stop shop for ethical fashion, offering leather goods, handmade jewelry, denim, clothing, and footwear.
 Another cool thing ABLE is doing is being one of the first companies to publish their wages.
 So you can see for yourself how much everyone is making.

-I shopped at Nisolo for years before learning of their mission.
-They have the best shoes and pride themselves in being an ethical company.
+I shopped at Nisolo for years before learning about their mission.
+They have the best shoes and pride themselves on being an ethical company.
 All Nisolo producers receive, at a minimum, beyond fair trade wages, healthcare, and a healthy working environment.
 Your purchase enables them to create an opportunity for over 500 people.
 They have factories in Peru and Mexico as well as independent artisans in Nairobi, Kenya & Trujillo, Peru.
 In addition to shoes, they also have bags and jewelry!

-One of the social enterprises listed that’s not in Nashville in The Giving Keys.
+One of the social enterprises listed that’s not in Nashville is The Giving Keys.
 You may not know this but I have a necklace from The Giving Keys that says FAITH and I wear it almost every day.
 Through their social impact employment model, every product you purchase supports job creation for people transitioning out of homelessness.
 I give my girlfriends a The Giving Keys gift every year!